 This is confirmed in 1179, by the bull Regis Aeterni of Pope Alexander III.

-Initially the granting of the plenary indulgence was not something stable, there is discussion among historians about when something definitive was done, some say that it occurred in the first half of the 15th century (holy year of 1428 or 1434), others that it was necessary to wait until the holy year of 1484 in which Pope Sixtus IV established the definitive confirmation.
+Initially the granting of the plenary indulgence was not something stable, there is discussion among historians about when it became permanent, some say that it occurred in the first half of the 15th century (holy year of 1428 or 1434), others that it was necessary to wait until the holy year of 1484 in which Pope Sixtus IV established the final confirmation.

-Currently, the holy year opens with the opening of the Holy Door on December 31 of the previous year in the afternoon.
-From the outside, the archbishop of Santiago hits the wall that covers the door three times with a silver hammer.
+Currently, in Compostela, the holy year is inaugurated with the opening of the Holy Door on December 31 of the previous year in the afternoon.
+From the outside, the Archbishop of Santiago strikes the wall that covers the door three times with a silver hammer.
 The door will remain open for the next twelve months and will be the access that pilgrims will traditionally use to enter the cathedral.

-First: Visit (by any means) in Holy Year the Cathedral of Compostela where the Tomb of Santiago el Mayor is kept.
+First: Visit (by any means, on foot, by car, by plane, ...) in the Holy Year the Compostela Cathedral where the Tomb of Santiago el Mayor is kept.

 Second: Pray a prayer (the Creed, the Our Father and ask for the Pope's intentions).
 It is recommended to attend Holy Mass.

-Third: Receive the Sacraments of Penance and Communion, within the period between the fifteen days before and after the visit to Compostela.
+Third: Receive the Sacraments of Penance and Communion, within the period between the fifteen days before and after the visit to the Cathedral of Santiago de Compostela.

-When a pilgrim fulfills the conditions for obtaining the plenary indulgence, he is said to have "won the jubilee"
+When a pilgrim fulfills the conditions for obtaining the plenary indulgence, it is said that "he has won the jubilee"

-The rites of entering through the Holy Door in the cathedral, embracing the statue of the apostle on the main altar and praying in the crypt before the ark that contains the relics, are not necessary or sufficient to win the jubilee.
+The rites of entering the Holy Door into the cathedral, embracing the statue of the apostle on the high altar, and praying in the crypt before the ark containing the relics, are neither necessary nor sufficient to win the jubilee.